Particular/ServicePulse/docs/https-testing.md

 mkcert -p12-file localhost.pfx -pkcs12 localhost 127.0.0.1 ::1 servicepulse
 ```

-When prompted for a password, you can use an empty password by pressing Enter, or set a password and note it for the configuration step.
+When prompted for a password, you can use an empty password by pressing Enter, or set a password and note it for the configuration step (default is `changeit`).

 ## .NET Framework Prerequisites